smith-sj/CSS-only-flash-cards/README.md

 ## Conclusion

-I learned a lot from doing this little project, and as a bonus I also got more comfortable with using branching and merging in git.
+I learned a lot from doing this little project, and as a bonus I got more comfortable branching and merging in git.
 I could use this as some sort of menu on a portfolio site or something, but due to its lack of accessibility I should probably wait to learn JS and implement it in a more modern way.